Kataeb Regulatory Forces: Helmets and body armour

 In the field, KRF infantrymen could be found wearing a variety of helmet types, consisting of US M-1 and French M1951 NATO (French: Casque Mle 1951 OTAN) steel helmets taken from Lebanese Army stocks or provided by Israel, coupled by WWII-vintage British RAC Mk II helmets and German M1935 Stahlhelms.
-Armoured crews, depending on the vehicle they manned, received the standard Lebanese Army dark green tanker's compressed fibre-and-leather crash helmet (French copy of the World War II US Army M-1938 Tanker Helmet, nicknamed the 'Gruyére') or the OR-601 and OR-603 tanker's helmets in ballistic Kevlar (Israeli copies of the US fibreglass "bone dome" Combat Vehicle Crewman (CVC) T-56-6 helmet and CVC DH-132 helmet, respectively) provided by Israel.
+Armoured crews, depending on the vehicle they manned, received the standard Lebanese Army dark green tanker's compressed fibre-and-leather crash helmet (French copy of the World War II US Army M-1938 Tanker Helmet, nicknamed the "Gruyére") or the OR-601 and OR-603 tanker's helmets in ballistic Kevlar (Israeli copies of the US fibreglass "bone dome" Combat Vehicle Crewman (CVC) T-56-6 helmet and CVC DH-132 helmet, respectively) provided by Israel.
 In addition to helmets, some KRF militiamen also used captured flak jackets, in the form of the Ballistic Nylon US M-1952/69 "Half-collar" vest.

 Accoutrements

-Web gear consisted of the US Army M-1956 load-carrying equipment (LCE) in khaki cotton canvas captured from the Lebanese Army, Czechoslovakian four-cell Vz 58 brown leather magazine pouches, Soviet three-cell and four-cell AK-47 magazine pouches in khaki or olive green canvas, ChiCom Type 56 AK, Type 56 SKS and Type 63 SKS chest rigs in khaki or olive green cotton fabric for the AK-47 assault rifle and the SKS semi-automatic rifle, plus several variants of locally made, multi-pocket chest rigs in cloth, khaki and OG canvas.
+Web gear consisted of the US Army M-1956 load-carrying equipment (LCE) in khaki cotton canvas captured from the Lebanese Army, Czechoslovak four-cell Vz 58 brown leather magazine pouches, Soviet three-cell and four-cell AK-47 magazine pouches in khaki or olive green canvas, ChiCom Type 56 AK, Type 56 SKS and Type 63 SKS chest rigs in khaki or olive green cotton fabric for the AK-47 assault rifle and the SKS semi-automatic rifle, plus several variants of locally made, multi-pocket chest rigs in cloth, khaki and OG canvas.
 Brown and black leather belt pouches of various shapes and sizes were locally produced in sets of one, two and three to hold pistol and assault rifles' magazines.
 In addition, the IDF 1950's "Old style" Tan-Khaki cotton canvas equipment (similar in design to the British Army's 58 pattern webbing) was also widely used and later became standard.

 Anti-tank teams issued with the RPG-2 and RPG-7 rocket launchers received the correspondent Soviet rocket bag models in khaki canvas, the gunner backpack 6SH12, the assistant gunner backpack and the munitions bag 6SH11; Polish and East German versions in rubberized canvas were employed as well.
+Locally-made, personalized black or brown leather holsters and gunbelts were worn by some Phalangist militiamen, particularly by those serving in the KRF 'Commando' units.

+In popular culture

+The Kataeb Regulatory Forces are featured on 1970s archived TV news footage in the episode of the 2018 Al Jazeera English War Hotels documentary series dedicated to the Holiday Inn Hotel in west Beirut.